fifemon/graphql-datasource/README.md

 development, and while it should mostly work it still has a lot of rough edges.

-* The GraphQL query must be structured so that the data of interest is returned under the configurable data path (default `data.data`) in the response.
+* The GraphQL query must be structured so that the data of interest is returned under the configurable data path (default `data`) in the response.
 If the objest at that path is an array it will be iterated over, with each object added as a row in the data frame, otherwise the result object will be the only row.
+  * Can be separated by commas to use multiple data paths
 * Timeseries data requires a field named `Time` containing the timestamp in a format that can be parsed by `moment()` (e.g. ISO8601).
 * Nested types will be flattened into dot-delimited fields.